Faiz Ul Hassan: Political career

 He was elected to the National Assembly as a candidate of PML-N from Constituency NA-181 (Layyah-I) in the 2013 Pakistani general election.
-He received 119,403 votes and defeated Sardar Bahadur Ahmed Khan.
+He received 119,403 votes and defeated Sardar Bahadur Ahmed Khan of PPP.

 He ran for the seat of the National Assembly as a candidate of PML-N from NA-187 (Layyah-I) but was unsuccessful.
 He received 64,582 votes and lost the seat to Abdul Majeed Khan.